 Denver, Colorado Springs, and Pueblo

 This page is a snapshot of the state of the real estate market from Denver, Colorado Springs, and Pueblo.
 Shown are three graphs below (Figure 1.)
-As I’m most interested in the Front Range of Colorado from Denver to Pueblo, I’m including snapshots of what’s happening there.
-Generally, green means good for a seller, and red means good for the investor.
+As I’m most interested in the Front Range of Colorado from Denver to Pueblo, these areas are specifically covered here.
+As far as understanding the graphs, generally, green means good for a seller, and red means good for the investor.

-Figure 1 – Rough indicators for Denver, Colorado Springs, and Pueblo, Colorado real estate.
+Figure 1 - Indicators for Denver, Colorado Springs, and Pueblo, Colorado real estate

 Wow!
-What a difference 3-months makes.
-In September the STAR Momentum indicators for Pueblo and Colorado Springs were very strong both short-term and long term.
-Denver looked like it had some concern in the long term, but otherwise appeared strong.
-The TAPS graphs suggested that all these areas were strong seller’s markets.
-Now, they are all verging toward weak.
-That’s a 180 swing.
+Three months ago, the market was weakening for Colorado Springs, Pueblo, and Denver.
+In December 2022, the Six Trigger Alert Reports (STAR) Momentum indicators for Pueblo and Colorado Springs were strong both short-term and long-term.
+Denver looked like it had some concerns in the long term, but otherwise appeared strong in the long term.
+It still does, but there are immediate concerns.
+The Technical Analysis Point Score (TAPS) graphs now suggest that all these areas are solidly weak or verging toward weak.

 From a wealth accumulation point of view, Denver, the largest market in Colorado, reflects the state of Colorado.
-All three graphs indicate that these areas in Colorado are still appreciating markets but appreciation has dropped significantly to 5-6%, less than half of what the appreciation was in mid-September.
+All three graphs indicate that these areas in Colorado are still appreciating markets but appreciation has dropped significantly to 2-3%, less than half of what the appreciation was in mid-December.

 Notice that the long-term and short-term moving averages crossed over in the last year and continue to diverge.

-We’re seeing a significant dip in appreciation which we have been anticipating since the two moving averages crossed last year.
+We’re seeing a continuing dip in appreciation which we have been anticipating since the two moving averages crossed last year.
 If it continues in this manner, expect housing prices to drop sharply and monthly inventory to grow in all three markets.
-At this rate, within 6-months it will be a buyer’s market.
+At this rate, within 6 months it will be a depreciating market.

-The next graph (Figure 3) indicates the Technical Analysis Point Score (TAPS.)
+The next graph (Figure 4) indicates the Technical Analysis Point Score (TAPS.)
 Each market is graded using a series of technical criteria.
 (I don’t really know the details.)
-Again, green is good, red is bad.
-You can see that Colorado as a whole, has gone from very strong trending to weak./H2>
+Again, green is good, and red is bad.
+You can see that Colorado has moved deeper into the weak zone.